AlexBieg/dewey/README.md

 # dewey
-A package for testing directory structures
+An NPM package for testing directory structures